Guyanese Americans

-Guyanese Americans are an ethnic group of Americans who can trace their ancestry back to Guyana.
+Guyanese Americans are American people with Guyanese ancestry or immigrants who were born in Guyana.
+Guyana is home to people of many different national, ethnic and religious origins.
 As of 2019, there are 231,649 Guyanese Americans currently living in the United States.
 The majority of Guyanese live in New York City – some 140,000 – making them the fifth-largest foreign-born population in the city.

 History

 After the independence of Guyana from the United Kingdom, in 1966, Guyanese immigration to the United States increased dramatically.
 Political and economic uncertainty, and the internal strife two years earlier as well as a radical change in US immigration policy opening up opportunities to non-Europeans prompted many Guyanese who could make the move to seek opportunities abroad.
 An average of 6,080 people a year emigrated from Guyana between 1969 and 1976, increasing to an average of 14,400 between 1976 and 1981.

 Many of the first Guyanese immigrants to the United States were of African descent.
 They were women who were recruited as domestic workers or nursing assistants.
 Prior to the Immigration and Nationality Act of 1952 Guyanese of Asian descent faced immigration restrictions by the Asiatic Barred Zone.
 However, many Guyanese who had studied in the US in the mid 20th century or earlier stayed on in the US; although some like Cheddi Jagan returned to Guyana.
 Shirley Chisholm's father represents one of the earliest of Guyanese immigrants to the US during the 20th century; emigration from Guyana at that time was mostly to Caribbean or Commonwealth countries.

 Many Indo-Guyanese immigrants emigrated to New York City during the upheavals of the 1970s and 1980s, a group descended from the original Indian indentured servants that arrived to Guyana in the early 1800s after the abolishing of slavery by the British Empire.